-There are 5 names in this directory beginning with the letter C.
+There are currently 5 names in this directory beginning with the letter C.

 Cash flow is the difference in cash available at the end of a period vs the beginning of the period.
 If there is more cash at the end than there was at the beginning the cash flow is deemed “positive” and if there is less cash available at the end the cash flow is “negative”.
 Or, simply put, if income exceeds expenses there is “positive” cash flow and if expenses exceed income over a period of time, there is “negative” cash flow.
 Positive cash flow is desirable and prolonged negative cash flow can cause financial hardship and should be avoided.
 Cash flow can only be improved by either increasing income and/or reducing expenses.